Une Soirée Folle: In Walked Piet Album Launch

 About this Event

-The 1920s, The Jazz Age, Les Annee Folles, The Roaring Twenties, the Charleston, Swing Orchestras, Surrealism, DADAism, Jazz.
-A time of casting off the stays and corsets of old ways of life for the new, the modern, self-expression, freedom, and release following the restriction and destruction of WWI and the Spanish Flu pandemic.
-The Arts bristled with iconoclastic and rebellious artists like Joyce, Dali, Josephine Baker, and Mondrian, fearless and uncompromising in their experimentation and drive for innovation.
+The 1920s.
+The Jazz Age.
+Les Années Folles.
+The Roaring Twenties, Swing Orchestras, Surrealism, DADAism, Jazz.
+A time of casting off the stays and corsets of old ways of life for the new, the modern, freedom, and release following the restriction and destruction of WWI and the Spanish Flu pandemic.
+The Arts bristled with iconoclastic and rebellious artists, like Joyce, Dali, Picasso -- and Piet Mondrian whose life and work is the inspiration for Emilie's 3rd album, In Walked Piet.

 Quotes